Surgical site infection following vascular or general surgery

-This measure tracks surgical patients who experienced surgical site infection after their surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (NSQIP).
+This measure tracks patients who experienced surgical site infection after general or vascular surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (NSQIP).

-The rate of general and vascular surgery patients who develop an infection at the surgical site is expressed as an odds ratio.
+The surgical site infection rate for general and vascular surgery patients is expressed as an odds ratio.
 This reports the estimated odds of an event happening at Northwestern Memorial compared to the estimated odds of that event happening in all hospitals in the ACS NSQIP database.
 A number of 1.0 means the hospital is performing as expected.
 A number less than 1.0 means the hospital is performing better than expected.
 A number greater than 1.0 means the hospital is performing worse than expected.

 Note: While Northwestern Memorial results may be higher or lower than ACS NSQIP comparisons each period, our most recent performance is considered by ACS NSQIP to be "as expected" for this surgical outcome.
 Given the number of patients in the measure, the results are statistically similar than expected.